Akron Zoo

-The Akron Zoo is home to over 1,000 animals representing over 100 different species and it has over 400,000 visitors annually.
-The animal exhibits are divided into six different themed areas containing animals from different regions of the world.
+The Akron Zoo is home to over 1,000 animals representing over 100 different species and it has around 400,000 visitors annually.
 The zoo is the most visited attraction in Summit County.

-The Akron Zoo is accredited by the Association of Zoos and Aquariums (AZA) and is a member of the World Association of Zoos and Aquariums.
+The Akron Zoo is accredited by the Association of Zoos and Aquariums (AZA) since 1989.
 As an AZA member, Akron Zoo participates in breeding programs to save endangered species.
+The zoo is also a member of the World Association of Zoos and Aquariums and of the American Public Gardens Association.